Showing posts with label Cecil Scott Forester. Show all posts

 I have heard about the Horatio Hornblower series my entire life.
 Some friends of mine were big naval buffs and loved all the history of this series.
 That was enough, even back in highschool, to turn my interest away from it.
 Then I read some of the Seafort Saga, which was touted as “Hornblower in Space”.
 Seafort was an antihero who everything turned bad for.
 He rescues a space princess.
 She dies horribly and he’s sued by her brothers and his wife divorces him over it.
 That’s just a made up example, but that’s how Seafort went.
 There were no happy endings.
 So that turned me off of Hornblower yet again.

 But here I am, 30 years later.
 My tastes have changed, broadened, narrowed and expanded.
-While readers/reviewers like Mogsy can churn through the latest pile of new releases like a voracious horde of pirahannas, I am finding myself going the opposite direction.
+While readers/reviewers like Mogsy can churn through the latest pile of new releases like a voracious horde of piranhas, I am finding myself going the opposite direction.
 I don’t WANT the new books.
 Give me those old books!
 I used to think that meant the 1980’s.
 But with Riders introducing me to the Shadow and the fantastic luck I tend to have with those, well, the 1930’s started looking good.
 Throw in the original Conan stories by Howard, also in the ‘30’s and yeah, backwards in time seemed the way to go.
 And Hornblower was published in ‘37.
 So I gathered unto myself the collection of 12 novels, even if the last one wasn’t completed due to the author dying.
 Hmmm, sounds kind of like Sunset at Blandings, the final Blandings Castle novel.

 Hornblower is a competent but totally self-conscious and utterly class aware kind of character.
 I had a hard time relating but just had to accept it.
 He had a bad experience trying to be friendly with an officer below him one time and the lesson he took from it was to be silent, enigmatic and uncommunicative with anybody on the ship.
 This makes him lonely and miserable.
 But all he can think about is how talking to his officers might somehow bring dishonor on him.
 It was utter balderdash.
 But it made Hornblower a real character.
 He HAD character.

-I’ve also heard how wonderful these are for homeschoolers and middle graders.
+I’ve also heard how wonderful these are for middle graders.
 That’s balderdash too.
 Hornblower is a married man but almost gets involved with a noblewoman who forced her way on the ship to get a ride home.
 Before he cuts things off for good, Forester tells how Hornblower has a train of thought that “ended in rapine and murder”.
 It was much darker than I was ever expecting.
 It wasn’t bad, but it was adult in its theme and was not at all appropriate for middle graders.
 We’ll see where Forester sends Hornblower in future books in that regards.

 Finally, I am reading these in publication order and not in internal chronological order.
 While there can be benefits to reading books in chronological order, I have found that reading them as the author wrote them allows for a fuller journey in regards to how a series matures.
 Instead of skipping all over the place in terms of skill and even style, you simply walk along the path and experience the change as it happens.
 It’s not always obvious and many times might have zero bearing on one’s enjoyment of a particular author (Dickens for example), but for it sets my mind at ease knowing I’m reading the story the way author thought it.
 With this paragraph I am closing in on the 600 word mark for this section of the review.
 That’s too long so I shall end this now.